 Out of the 7.594 billion people on the planet, 582 million are entrepreneurs that either possess or have just started their own business.
 What’s more, the most successful entrepreneurs live in the US, the UK, and India.

-How many entrepreneurs are there in the US in 2020?
+How many entrepreneurs were there in the US in 2020?

 Based on the stats, 16% (31.7 million) of the US population are entrepreneurs.
 In March 2020, there were 804,398 new businesses not older than a year.
 On that note, small businesses make 99.9% of companies in the US.